-Edwin S. Maynard is a partner in the Corporate Department and head of the Canadian Practice Group.
-He focuses primarily on corporate finance and mergers and acquisitions, with an emphasis on cross-border transactions.
+Of Counsel in the Corporate Department, retired partner Edwin S. Maynard concentrated primarily on corporate finance and mergers and acquisitions, with an emphasis on cross-border transactions.
 Ted has represented many U.S., Canadian and other non-U.S. issuers in a broad range of securities offerings, public and private, equity and debt and in cross-border acquisitions and restructurings, both public and private.

 Ted has advised numerous issuers, underwriters and placement agents in connection with cross-border offerings made in Canada and the United States.
 Ted regularly advises U.S., Canadian and other non-U.S. public companies with respect to cross-border mergers and acquisitions and on their U.S. reporting obligations.
 He is recognized as a leading lawyer in the area of Capital Markets by Chambers Global, The Legal 500, The Best Lawyers in America and Who's Who Legal.

 - Agrium Inc. in connection with its merger of equals with Potash Corporation of Saskatchewan Inc.; its successful proxy contest with JANA Partners; a public offering of $1.4 billion of common stock; public offerings of investment grade debt since 2006 totaling $4.3 billion; and its $2.7 billion acquisition of UAP;

 - Caisse de dépôt et placement du Québec in connection with Rule 144A offerings of investment grade debt totaling $7 billion;

 - The Government of Canada in connection with the $23.4 billion initial public offering by General Motors Company (GM) of common stock and convertible preferred stock.
 The Canadian Government held approximately 12 percent of GM's common stock.
 The IPO was the biggest in North American history;